EricPell/GASSPY/README.txt

 Step 5) get_em.py - Match Flash cell{x,y,z} with it's emssivities.

-Step 6) combine-ems.pp - Combine all of the cloudy emssivity files into a single table.
+Step 6) combine-ems.pl - Combine all of the cloudy emssivity files into a single table.
 This output is used in get_flux.py

 Step 7) get_flux.py - Do a simple projection along a cardinal axis to